weathertopper/beat-grandma/README.md

 - The definition of an "edge" case-- when two words run parallel to each other and all touching tiles are legitimate
 - Opening move (empty board) special case?
 - Blank tile
+- special tiles (less edge case, need to program in by position)
 - If board has non-legit word set, `best-word` will always return `invalid board`
 - Lookup "bingos"